xyfJASON/diffusion-models-pytorch/README.md

 ## Preview

 This section provides a preview of the results achieved by the implemented methods and algorithms.
-For more comprehensive quantitative and qualitative results, please refer to the documentation in the [docs](./docs) folder.
+For more comprehensive quantitative and qualitative results, please refer to the documentations in the [docs](./docs) folder.